exercism/rust/concepts/option/about.md

     The `match` operator also lets you unpack and handle `None` cases in one statement or expression.
 It is an alternative to a chain of if and else statements.
 Using `match` can increase the readability of some sections of code.
 - `optional.map(|t| ...)`
-   `Option::map` creates an Option with a new type created from the provided function.
+   `Option::map` updates an Option in place, potentially with a new type, from the provided function.

    **Note**: operates on the contained value if present.
 The binding becomes an `Option<U>`, where the given closure is `FnOnce(T) -> U`.
 - `optional.unwrap()`.